vvvv/VL.CEF/README.md

 ## Troubleshooting
 ### No output at all
 This is probably because your PC has multiple GPUs.
+There are two ways to work around this issue:

+1) On the WebBrowser node activate the optional "Shared Texture Enabled" input and deactivate it
+or
-In this case you'll need to manually tell the chromium process to run on the same GPU that vvvv is running on:
+3) Tell the chromium process to run on the same GPU that vvvv is running on:

 - vvvv: Quad menu -> Manage NuGets -> Show Installed
 - Navigate to VL.CEF.x.y.z\renderer and Shift+Rightclick "VL.CEF.Renderer.exe" -> Copy as Path